rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 end
 ```

-In this case we are basically adding new two features: _fuzziness_ and _highlight_.
+In this case we are basically adding two new features: _fuzziness_ and _highlight_.

-With fuzziness we are making Elastic know that errors may appear in the query.
+With `fuzziness` we are making Elastic know that errors may appear in the query.
 This way, it will try to match similar words, so we now will not only cover semantic but syntactic errors too.

-With the second part, we are making the match to be highlighted by adding pre and post tags (in this case HTML bold, but you can add whatever you want).
+With `highlight` we are making the match to be highlighted by adding pre and post tags (in this case HTML bold, but you can add whatever you want).

 Let’s now search for ‘_dakrness_’: a word that is neither in our database nor is well written.